jadecobra/python_tdd_exercises/source/how_to/passing_values.rst

   self.assertEqual(process(input_data), output)

-This chapter explores how to pass values from tests to programs using `Formatted string literals <https://docs.python.org/3/reference/lexical_analysis.html#formatted-string-literals>`_ for placing values inside a string
+this chapter goes over how to pass values from tests to programs using `Formatted string literals <https://docs.python.org/3/reference/lexical_analysis.html#formatted-string-literals>`_ for placing values inside a string

 Prerequisites
 ^^^^^^^^^^^^^